 Make a cross on the floor (it is easiest to use masking tape to do this) each section of the cross should be labelled.
 The top right 'You win, I lose'; the top left 'I win, You lose', the bottom right 'Lose-lose', the bottom left 'Win-win'.
 Workers give service users scenario's, For each scenario service users must stand in different sections and role play the way a scenario may play out.
 For example, if the scenario is "You are a parent, and your teenage daughter of 15 comes home and announces she is on the pill."
 Members of the group will act out a scenario, one where both parent and daughter win, one where no one wins, one where only the daughter wins or gains and one where it is the parent/adult that wins

-Time Activity Anticipated Outcomes Resources 20 min Adults VS Young people This activity gets service users to identify possible outcomes of a situation, particularly in their role as a Commissioner Masking tape and adult Vs young people statements - See below
+Time Activity Anticipated Outcomes Resources Adults VS Young people Masking tape and adult Vs young people statements - See below